-41. Was any need assessment exercise undertaken before the development of new programme(s)?
-If so, highlight the methodology:
+- 41. Was any need assessment exercise undertaken before the development of new programme(s)?
+If so, highlight the methodology: - 42.
+Does the department obtain feedback from:

-- a) faculty on curriculum as well as teaching-learning-evaluation?
-If yes how does the department utilize the feedback?: - Yes Partially - b) students on staff, curriculum and teaching-learning-evaluation and how does the department utilise the feedback?:
+a) faculty on curriculum as well as teaching-learning-evaluation?
+If yes how does the department utilize the feedback?:

+b) students on staff, curriculum and teaching-learning-evaluation and how does the department utilise the